 THE YERING STATION ART GALLERY FEATURES THE WORK OF BOTH ESTABLISHED AND EMERGING ARTISTS IN A SETTING THAT CAPTURES THE SYNERGY BETWEEN FINE WINE AND THE ARTS

 Yering Station Art Gallery

-The Yering Station Art Gallery has a strong reputation in the arts community and exhibits work by both emerging and established artists, while the annual Yarra Valley Arts/Yering Station Sculpture Exhibition & Awards, which runs from late October through to early December, has a long history of showcasing an outstanding cross section of contemporary Australian sculptural practice.
+The Yering Station Art Gallery is committed to exhibiting the work of both established and emerging Australian artists, while the annual Yarra Valley Arts/Yering Station Sculpture Exhibition & Awards, which runs from late October through to early December, has a long history of showcasing an outstanding cross section of contemporary Australian sculptural practice.

 All commissions from sales associated with Yering Station’s Arts Program are donated to LARCH: The Leukaemia Auxiliary of the Royal Children’s Hospital.

 Current Exhibition in the Main Gallery 10 January – 25 February

 The First Hit 2017, Acrylic on Linen, 210 x 670 cm